rodzanto/react-hotel-search/README.md

 * Deploy [`NlqEcsBedrockStack.yaml`](cloudformation/NlqEcsBedrockStack.yaml) using
   AWS Cloudformation.
-Be sure to change the parameters for the image tags, if you changed it when building the image.
+Be sure to change the parameters for the image tags, if you changed it when building the image and for the image architecture so that it matches the architecture you built the image for.

 Open a browser and point it to the load balancer URL from the first step, you should see the Streamlit app after a few seconds.